kianzohoury/machina-labs-sol/README.md

 ### Define Model Architecture

+The models I designed for both tasks share the same general encoder-decoder, transformer-based architecture.
+Compared with sequence-to-sequence translation models that typically use an encoder-decoder transformer structure, the models I designed are more

+Yes, that’s correct.
+Encoder-decoder transformer architectures for point clouds are indeed more similar to vanilla CNN autoencoders than to autoregressive transformers.
+Here’s why:

+Non-Autoregressive Output: Like CNN autoencoders, point cloud transformers process the entire input as a whole and output a full set of points simultaneously.
+They aren’t generating one point at a time in a sequential, autoregressive fashion as transformers do for text generation or sequence-to-sequence tasks in NLP.

+Set-Based Encoding: The transformer encoder in point cloud models captures relationships among points within a cloud without requiring an inherent order (similar to CNNs, which treat the spatial arrangement in images as a grid rather than a sequence).
+This approach aligns more with CNNs, where feature maps capture spatial or relational structure rather than sequential dependencies.

+Permutation Invariance: Point cloud transformers, like CNNs, are designed to handle permutation-invariant data, which is critical for unordered data like point clouds.
+CNN autoencoders achieve this through spatial filters, while transformers achieve it through self-attention layers that relate points to each other independently of order.

+Reconstruction-Based Loss: The loss functions used in point cloud models, such as Chamfer Distance or Earth Mover’s Distance, resemble the reconstruction-based losses in CNN autoencoders (e.g., mean squared error) rather than token-based cross-entropy losses typical in autoregressive models.

+So, transformer-based point cloud models share much more in common with CNN-style autoencoders—focusing on capturing spatial or structural relationships rather than autoregressively generating ordered sequences.

+By nature, point clouds are unordered, so

+For both tasks, I felt it was necessary to include a decoder on top of an encoder,  and the general idea of an autoencoder is to utilize an encoder for feature extraction and a decoder for reconstruction.
+The specific architecture I implemented for point cloud completion is inspired by [PoinTr](https://github.com/yuxumin/PoinTr), while the denoising model is a simpler, more general encoder-decoder transformer model.

-The architecture that I chose leverages transformers as they are highly adaptable beyond natural language tasks, including vision and geometric data such as the types of data (i.e. point clouds) we're dealing with.
+that I chose leverages transformers as they are highly adaptable beyond natural language tasks, including vision and geometric data such as the types of data (i.e. point clouds) we're dealing with.
 The idea behind using transformers is two-fold: (1) they are extremely powerful and easy to scale, as we can increase the depth of the model with a single line of code in PyTorch; (2) and more importantly, they utilize self-attention, which is a highly important concept that allows the model to learn potentially global/long-range dependencies, on top of local contextual information of point clouds and the objects they describe.
 Self-attention is defined as:

 $$\text{Softmax}(\frac{\text{Q}\text{K}^{T}}{\sqrt{d_{k}}})\text{V}$$

 where $\text{K} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{Q} \in \mathbb{R}^{d_k \times d_{model}}$, $\text{V} \in \mathbb{R}^{d_v \times d_{model}}$ are learnable model parameters that are used in the computation of the attention output for each self-attention mechanism.

-More specifically, I treated both denoising and point completion as a set-to-set translation problem, utilizing an encoder-decoder architecture.
-For both tasks, I felt it was necessary to include a decoder on top of an encoder, since sequence to sequence translation models use this architecture, and the general idea of an autoencoder is to utilize an encoder for feature extraction and a decoder for reconstruction.
-The specific architecture I implemented for point cloud completion is inspired by [PoinTr](https://github.com/yuxumin/PoinTr), while the denoising model is a simpler, more general encoder-decoder transformer model.

 #### CompletionTransformer
 The architecture for the point completion model consists of an encoder, decoder, and query generator.
 The encoder extracts spatial/geometric features, layer by layer, and those features are aggregated/summarized in a global feature map.
 The global feature feature is combined with the intermediate encoder features and fed into the query generator module, which initially generates a specified/fixed set of point embeddings.
 These "query" embeddings are then passed through the decoder layers, along with the encoder features as the keys/values, and processed together via cross-attention.
 The idea here is to guide the decoder in translating these initial query embeddings into the correct points that complete the point cloud, by attending to the local/global contextual information provided by the encoder at each corresponding layer.